Renting Real Estate in South Australia

 Fixed term agreement

-The fixed term agreement allows you to live in a South Australian rental property for a fixed period of time, typically for a minimum of six months, but often longer.
+The fixed term agreement allows you to live in a South Australian rental property for a fixed period of time.
 This contract can be renewed upon agreement between both tenant and landlord.

 Periodic agreement

-A periodic agreement can begin immediately once you move into a South Australian rental property, but it more often follows on from a fixed term agreement.
-The contract has no fixed end date, but the same rules and regulations as a fixed contract are otherwise kept.
+A periodic agreement can begin immediately once you move into a South Australian rental property, but it more often follows on from a fixed term agreement and has no fixed end date.

 Reading the fine print